skip to main content

 The Ancient & Antibacterial Properties of Silver

+Since silver possesses antibacterial properties, it has been used for medicinal purposes since the time of the Ancient Greeks.
+The Ancient Greek and Roman people used silver to prevent infection, and the stability of the Roman economy depended upon the silver supplies mined at a rate of about 200 tonnes per year, creating a Roman silver supply of nearly 10,000 tonnes in the 2nd century A.D.
+During the Middle Ages, the antibacterial properties of silver were also used to disinfect water supplies and protect food supplies during long-term storage.
+Around this time, the European people also developed the technique of using silver to treat burn and wound victims, as well as to dress for their injuries.
 By the 19th century, sailors had discovered that placing silver coins into the barrels of water and wine they carried would keep these perishable commodities pure from contamination by bacteria, a trick that was then adopted by the early settlers of the American west.
 In fact, this use for silver has proven to be so effective that, in 1920, the U.S. Food & Drug Administration (US FDA) approved silver solutions as food safe antibacterial agents.

 The Current Uses of Silver

-The high electrical conductivity of this metal has made it useful for electrical applications, particularly audio cables, but it has largely been avoided due to high cost and the problems associated with tarnishing, the oxidation of silver when it comes into contact with air or water containing ozone, sulfur or hydrogen sulfide.
-Despite these detractors, 13,540 tonnes of silver were used to build magnets during World War II for the process of enriching uranium because of the short supply of the more economical copper.
+Although modern man still uses silver for its traditional usage in jewellery, ornaments, silverware, tableware and coins, we haven't stopped with just the common uses.
+Modern science has also discovered the uses of silver for the manufacture of mirrors, clothing, electrical circuitry, photography, dentistry and medical uses, as well as its catalytic properties, which lead to silver use in control rods for nuclear reactors and industrial applications.
+The high electrical conductivity of this metal has made it useful for electrical applications, particularly audio cables.
+Still, it has largely been avoided due to the high cost and the problems associated with tarnishing, the oxidation of silver when it comes into contact with air or water containing ozone, sulfur or hydrogen sulfide.
+Despite these detractors, 13,540 tonnes of silver were used to build magnets during World War II to enrich uranium because of the short supply of the more economical copper.

 Where is silver found?

+While silver is found on every continent of the world, most silver being mined today is found in Peru and Mexico, where the metal has been mined since 1546.
 Silver is found in its pure form in nature.
 It also can be found alloyed with gold and other metals or in the presence of minerals, such as argentite and chlorargyrite.
-Most of the silver being mined today is a by-product of the production and refining process of other metals, such as copper, gold, lead, and zinc.
+Most silver being mined today is a by-product of other metals' production and refining processes, such as copper, gold, lead, and zinc.

 Some Interesting Facts About Silver

-• The atomic number for silver is 47 and its atomic mass is 107.8682 amu.
+• The atomic number for silver is 47, and its atomic mass is 107.8682 amu.
 A cubic centimetre of pure silver weighs 10.5 grams (0.3704 ounces, 0.3376 troy ounces).

 • Silver melts at 961.93°C and boils at 2212.0°C.

 • British silver coins minted before 1920 are Sterling silver.
-Coins minted between 1920 and 1946 contain 50% silver.
+Crowns, half crowns, florins, shillings and sixpences minted between 1920 and 1946 contain 50% silver.

 • Some mirrors are made by a process called silvering glass.
 As a byproduct of this process, silver fulminate is sometimes produced.
 Silver fulminate is a very powerful explosive.